Atharva-Kanherkar/zlux-app-server/README.md

 * **NodeJS** - v16.x minimum up to v18.x

-**Note & TODO:** Node 17+ will fail on Windows when running full zlux build, [more information in this thread.](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported).
-An upgrade solution needs to be applied across multiple failing components.

 **Note:** Some plugins may not install/build with 16, some will not with 18.
 It is recommended to have both versions present to troubleshoot issues.
 Example errors include: `Error: error:0308010C:digital envelope routines::unsupported [...]` (may occur with 16).
 For switching Node versions, avoid using `nvm` for Windows, as it is known to cause bugs.

 * **npm** - v6.4 minimum